Home > Blog >

 For businesses that rely on cash-on-delivery (COD) orders, delivery exceptions can lead to cash flow disruptions.
 Since payment is collected upon delivery, any shipment exceptions, such as an undelivered or returned package, result in delayed or lost revenue.

 When a package is delayed or undeliverable, businesses must not only wait longer for payment but also incur additional costs for storage or reattempted delivery.
 High COD order failure rates due to unpassable conditions or recipient unavailability of the delivery route can create cash flow imbalances, impacting financial planning.
-To mitigate this risk, businesses need strong delivery exception management strategies to ensure smoother last-mile logistics.
+To mitigate this risk, businesses need strong delivery exception management strategies to ensure smoother last-mile delivery logistics.

 How to prevent delivery exceptions?